tednaseri/Spam_Classifier/README.md

 # Files and Folders in this Repository:
 ### Machine_Learning Folder:
 There are three files inside this folder:
-1) Utils_Spam_Classifier: This file includes common python functions which will be called insider other two files.
+1) Utils_Spam_Classifier: This file includes common functions for tasks like data manipulation or data visualization.
+These functions will be called by two other files.
 2) Preprocess_EDA_Spam_Classifier: This files will do preprocess and explanatory data analysis on the dataset.
 Then it will produce a modified version of dataset.
 3) Modeling_Spam_Classifier_Spam_Classifier: This file will apply machine learning modeling on the dataset.